-16.7 Alcohol & Other Drugs Counselling
+17.7 Alcohol & Other Drugs Counselling

 UWA provides free confidential on-campus alcohol and other drugs counselling to assist you with re-balancing your lifestyle.
-Appointments are available at the UWA Health and Medical Services on Fridays between 9am-2pm.
+Appointments are available at the UWA Medical Centre.
 To book, simply make an appointment on-line, in-person, or by calling 08 6488 2118.

-UniHall also runs peer led Brief Alcohol Intervention Training (BAIT) to assess and provide feedback.
-To find out more about BAIT, contact the UWA Health Promotion Unit or speak with UniHall's Head of Wellbeing.
+UniHall also runs peer led alcohol checks to assess your current use and to provide practical feedback to limit harmful use.
+To find out more about drink checks, contact UWA Student Wellbeing and Engagement Team or speak with UniHall's Head of Wellbeing.

-17.0 SMOKING AND VAPING
+18.0 SMOKING AND VAPING

-17.1 Guidelines
+18.1 Guidelines